Community

 The Nic Queer Network (NQN)

-The Black & Latinx Club (BLC)
+The Black & Latine Club (BLC)

 The Duke Environmental Justice Network (DEJN)